WINWINDACAT/Pranks/README.md

+DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THE ZIPBOMB.
+PLEASE DO NOT EXTRACT ALL.

 Folder by: WINWINDACAT.
 Modded by: ______.

 USAGE - You may use a modified version of this prank folder and upload it,